-The trail begins climbing Ramrock Mountain, ascending elevation on boulders and rough-hewn stone stairs.
-The Appalachian Trail reaches the Ramrock Mountain summit at 1.5 miles, catching stunning views from a large rock outcrop at the summit.
+The trail descends elevation, departing Black Mountain and leaving the highway sounds at Woody Gap behind.
+The hike levels briefly at 1.3 miles before beginning a steady climb, ascending Ramrock Mountain and climbing over boulders and rough-hewn stone stairs.
+The Appalachian Trail reaches the Ramrock Mountain summit at 1.5 miles, catching stunning views from a broad rock outcrop at the summit.

 Gooch Gap Campsites